Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon R9 270X should perform much faster than the GeForce GTX 275 in general. (explain)
+Memory BandwidthThe Radeon R9 270X should in theory be quite a bit faster than the GeForce GTX 275 in general. (explain)

-Texel RateThe Radeon R9 270X will be much (more or less 58%) more effective at AF than the GeForce GTX 275. (explain)
+Texel RateThe Radeon R9 270X is much (more or less 58%) more effective at texture filtering than the GeForce GTX 275. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison